netgen/admin-ui-styles/README.md

 NgUiInit();
 ```

-If you can't use ES2015 modules and don't need tu initialize plugin on specific event, you can include already built js file from `node_modules/@netgen/admin-ui/dist/js/include/ngui.js` which initializes all of the UI plugins on window load.
+If you can't use ES2015 modules and don't need to initialize plugin on specific event, you can include already built js file from `node_modules/@netgen/admin-ui/dist/js/include/ngui.js` which initializes all of the UI plugins on window load.

 ### Tree